 A History Of Innovation

 CHAPS was founded on the cutting–edge and pioneering research that evolved from the Orange Farm Voluntary Medical Male Circumcision (VMMC) research programme in 2005.
-This randomized con trolled trial demonstrated that medical male circumcision led to a 60% reduction in HIV acquisitions in heterosexual males.
-This contribution by South Africa to the global body of knowledge concretized the WHO’s subsequent adoption and recommendation of VMMC as a proven biomedical HIV prevention strategy.
+This randomized controlled trial demonstrated that medical male circumcision led to a 60% reduction in HIV acquisitions in heterosexual males.
+This contribution by South Africa to the global body of knowledge concertized the World Health Organisation’s subsequent adoption and recommendation of VMMC as a proven biomedical HIV prevention strategy.

-CHAPS research extends broadly to the public health sector, monitoring and evaluation and other sociological and health care related topics.
-Our expertise further includes efficient clinical scale-up and social uptake of services in multiple public health priority areas.
-Our research is aimed at clinical trials, proof of concept and implementation science.
+Our expertise includes efficient clinical scale-up and social uptake of services in multiple public health priority areas.
 With resident clinical trial expertise, and an in-depth knowledge of regulatory frameworks and GCP principles, coupled with access to clinics and laboratories, CHAPS is ideally placed to undertake all spheres of research with high standards.
-To date CHAPS is the only organization that has the expertise and technical capacity to prepare the dossier for prequalification to the WHO.
-The following paragraph explains the recommendations and process followed by CHAPS for compilation of a product dossier prequalification of male circumcision devices.

 Voluntary Medical Male Circumcision